MacKenzieOBrian/NLtoSQL/LOGBOOK.md

 - Next Steps: Run few-shot NL→SQL baseline on Colab GPU with current stack; capture VA/EX and prompts; begin QLoRA SFT prep with pinned toolchain.

 **Reflection (2025-12-07)**
 Documenting gated-model loading and 4-bit NF4 setup was necessary because it is both a reproducibility and feasibility issue.
 Without explicit documentation, another person (or future me) would not be able to replicate the model-loading stage, especially with Hugging Face access controls.
-The challenge is that gating + Colab drift introduces non-determinism in whether the setup works at all; the mitigation is careful sequencing (token → install → restart → load).
 The insight that deterministic decoding + chat template + quantised load are needed for consistent evaluation became a key methodological principle: baseline numbers must reflect method choices, not randomness.

 ## 2025-12-12
 - Activities: Added `triton==2.2.0` to requirements and pushed; refreshed Colab workflow to always reclone clean (`rm -rf /content/NLtoSQL`, `git clone`) confirmed 4-bit Llama-3-8B-Instruct loads on `cuda:0` with deterministic defaults